emre-yrdkl/SynapsisApp/README.md

    * **NLP Model Matching**: If interests align, an NLP model refines the matching process by evaluating the semantic similarity of user profiles to ensure highly relevant and personalized connections.
 5. **User-Generated Content**: Share photos, updates, and engage with others in the app’s social ecosystem.

-## Why Synapsis?

-Synapsis brings people together by blending the digital and physical worlds, offering users the ability to connect with others who share similar interests in familiar social environments.
-Our unique recommendation system ensures that connections are meaningful and personalized.

 ## Installation

 ### Prerequisites